Jiachen-Jiang/ericsson-hds-agent/README.md

    User can validate Ericsson HDS Agent output with system command(s)

-   For example, cpu inventory data output from Ericsson HSD agent(given below) can be verified using Linux command `cat /proc/cpuinfo`
+   For example, cpu inventory data output from Ericsson HDS Agent(given below) can be verified using Linux command `cat /proc/cpuinfo`
    ```
 	{
 	    "Category": "cpuinfo",